|

 Temple is the second

 largest temple complex (after Karnak) in Egypt.
-It includes the
+The last great temple built while Egypt was still ruling supreme,

 remains of the palace and temple built by Ramesses III, as well as the